-- seriously threatens, disrupts or frustrates teaching or learning in class; - engages in a conspiracy to disrupt the proper functioning of the school through collective action; - insults the dignity of or defames any learner or any other person; - engages in any act of physical violence, be it as the aggressor or in defence; - distributes, or is in the possession of any test or examination material that may enable her or another person to gain an unfair advantage in a test or examination; - cheats in a test or examination or any other form of assessment such as assignments; - plagiarises any given assessment; - engages in any act of indecency; - sexually harasses another person; - is found in possession of or distributes pornographic or offensive material; - is under the influence of or in the possession of alcohol.
+- seriously threatens, disrupts or frustrates teaching or learning in class; - engages in a conspiracy to disrupt the proper functioning of the school through collective action; - insults the dignity of or defames any learner or any other person; - engages in any act of physical violence, be it as the aggressor or in defence; - distributes, or is in the possession of any test or examination material that may enable her or another person to gain an unfair advantage in a test or examination; - cheats in a test or examination or any other form of assessment such as assignments; - plagiarises any given assessment; - engages in any act of indecency; - sexually harasses another person; - Uploads or distributes material containing anti-social matter or vulgar or profane language on any digital platform. - is found in possession of or distributes pornographic or offensive material; - is under the influence of or in the possession of alcohol.

-Agent: Principal, Deputy Principal, School Governing Body Sanctions:
+Agent: Principal, Deputy Principal, School Governing Body